adrian-1990/bjj-homepage/README.md

 ## Features.

-The site consists of 4 pages, landing / about page, classes, timetable and contact us page.
+The site consists of 4 pages:
+* Homepage
+* Classes
+* Timetable
+* Contact-us

 ### Landing page.

-This is th edefault page when people visit the site.
+This is the default page when people visit the site.
 There will be a header element with the club logo and nav elements.
 A main image of people training BJJ.
 3 links to the other pages on the site and the footer at the end.

 ### Classes page.

+This page contains the classes offered and a brief description of each class.
+There is an image of the class type to give a visual idea of the class.

+### Timetable

+This page has the timetable which displays what days and times the classes are on.
+There is a description of the classes underneath the time table so you know what to expect at each class.

+### Contact Us

+This page contact a form for people who are intrested in learning more about the club / classes.
+There is a video at the bottom of the page showing some highlights of BJJ.